Stefan of Ohrid and Macedonia: Views

 During the 2001 insurgency in Macedonia, he called for a holy war against the Albanian "terrorists who are stealing our territory."
 For him, gay marriage "is not only a violation of the holy will of God but ... an introduction and a prerequisite for the dissolution of the family as the basic cell of every civilization and society."
 When he was in Vatican in 2008 at the grave of the Saint Cyril, he said that his work has been almost negated in his hometown Thessaloniki, for which he was criticized by Greek officials and clergy.
 In 2010, along with the heads of other religious communities, he proposed changing the Macedonian constitution to define marriage strictly as a union between a man and a woman and to prevent same-sex couples and single parents from adopting children.

 In 2011, the Bulgarian Cultural Club in Skopje stated that he said that Spaska Mitrova, a Macedonian with a Bulgarian passport, belongs to the "dregs of society, traitors and freaks."
 It requested an apology from him and threatened to ask the Bulgarian Orthodox Church to restore its historic diocese in Macedonia if he failed.
 In 2022, he stated that Greek churches will not be forced to call the Macedonian Orthodox Church by its name and that the term "Macedonian" would not be omitted from the name.
 Along with other religious leaders in North Macedonia, in 2023, he demanded the withdrawal of bills on birth registration and gender equality, arguing that they contradict the teachings of all religious communities.
-In May 2024 he rejected Constantinople's Patriarch conditions for the Church's independence, claiming he will not give up the name 'Macedonian'.
+In May 2024 he rejected Constantinople's patriarchal conditions for the church's independence, claiming he will not give up the name 'Macedonian'.
 The Macedonian Church aligned with Moscow against the Orthodox Church of Ukraine and in September 2024 Archbishop Stefan expressed support for the banned Ukrainian Orthodox Church under the Moscow Patriarchate.